prominenceai/deepstream-services-library/docs/overview.md

 Tracker components are optional and a Pipeline can have at most one.
 See the [Tracker API](/docs/api-tracker.md) reference section for more information.

 ## Object Detection Event Handler
 The Object Detection Event (ODE) Handler manages an ordered collection of **Triggers**, each with an ordered collection of **Actions** and an optional collection of **Areas**.
 Triggers use settable criteria to process the Frame and Object metadata, produced by the Primary and Secondary GIE's, looking for specific detection events.
 When the criteria for the Trigger is met, the Trigger invokes all of the Actions in its ordered collection.
-Each unique Area and Action created can be added to multiple Triggers.
+Each unique Area and Action created can be added to multiple Triggers as shown in the diagram below.
+The ODE Handler has n ODE Triggers, each Trigger has one shared ODE Area and one unique ODE Area, and once shared ODE Action and one unique ODE action.

 ![ODE Services](/Images/ode-services.png)